‘Bold And The Beautiful’ Spoilers: Hope Unfazed – Vows To Get Liam, Wyatt & Katie Prepare For Bill’s Wrath

 Bill’s Shocking Proposal To Liam

 Bill is willing to let Liam go free since he confessed that he was the shooter.
-However, it appears that the older Spencer has something up on his sleeve and he will use this confession to get Steffy back in his life.
+However, it appears that the older Spencer has something up his sleeve, and he will use this confession to get Steffy back in his life.

-In a shocking twist, Bill went to talk to his son and dropped an unbelievable proposal.
+In a shocking twist, Bill went to talk to his son and dropped an unbelievable proposal, according to Soap Hub.
 Bill told Liam that he will let him get away with his crime but there is a condition – he must give Steffy up so he can pursue her.

 Bill told Liam that his marriage to Steffy was already over even before that fateful night so he can give her up now.
 To further convince his son, Bill went on to say that Hope is back in town and this means he now has his second chance to be in the arms of his true love.